NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ### Tier 2: The Offline Baker

 When you are satisfied with your world design in the editor, you can use the "Bake World" feature.
-*   **Asynchronous Process:** Clicking the "Bake World" button launches the `bake_world.py` script as a completely separate, non-blocking background process.
-The editor remains responsive.
+*   **Asynchronous & Parallel:** Clicking the "Bake World" button launches the `bake_world.py` script as a separate, non-blocking background process that utilizes all available CPU cores for maximum speed.
 *   **Configuration Snapshot:** The baker is given a temporary configuration file containing the exact parameters you set with the sliders.
-*   **High-Quality Output:** The baker script iterates through every chunk of the world, generates the full-resolution (100x100 pixel) data, and saves it as a PNG image tile to a structured directory (e.g., `baked_worlds/seed_42/terrain/chunk_0_0.png`).
+*   **Highly Optimized Output:** The baker script generates full-resolution data for every chunk and saves it using a tiered, lossless compression strategy (including content deduplication and PNG palettization) to minimize storage size.
-*   **Performance Goal:** This slow, one-time process does all the heavy lifting upfront, enabling a future "Baked Viewer" to load these images for a perfectly smooth, high-detail experience with zero generation overhead.
+*   **Performance Goal:** This fast, one-time process does all the heavy lifting upfront, enabling a future "Baked Viewer" to load these images for a perfectly smooth, high-detail experience with zero generation overhead.

 ### The Generation Pipeline: From Seed to Climate